asciidude/911menu/README.md

-# This script HEAVILY depends on NativeUI Lua by FrazzIe (NOT NativeUILua-Reloaded) AND nearest-postal BY DevBlocky (IF USING CATEGORIES)
+# This script HEAVILY depends on NativeUI Lua by FrazzIe (NOT NativeUILua-Reloaded)
+# And nearest-postal by DevBlocky (only if using categories)